-Arriving at Philadelphia International Airport, PA (NOT recommended)
+Arriving at Philadelphia International Airport, PA (Recommended-only on arrival day)

 The Philadelphia International Airport (PHL) in Philadelphia, Pennsylvania is an international airport within an hour of The College of New Jersey.
 However, unlike Newark Liberty International Airport, there is no shuttle service from the Philadelphia International Airport to New Jersey.
 Taxis and rental cars are expensive.
 The train is the only available public transportation.
 There is a transfer required; it takes two different trains to get to the Trenton Transit Center.

 - If you are arriving at Philadelphia International Airport, you will need to take a SEPTA train from the Philadelphia International Airport and transfer to the Trenton Line at 30th St. station in Philadelphia.